Home 300 feet from Wrigley Field up for sale

 Now, that home in the shadow of Wrigley Field is up for sale.

-The old real estate adage “location, location, location” certainly applies with the listing price for this 130-year-old, 3,000-square-feet home cracking the $1 million mark.
+The old real estate adage “location, location, location” certainly applies with the listing price for this 130-year-old, 3,000-square-foot home cracking the $1 million mark.

 It’s nearly at the intersection of Addison and Clark with the front door located 305 feet from the Wrigley Field marquee — less than the distance of running the bases.